Ashley-Owens/Minesweeper/README.md

 The alternative approach has a better UI and gameplay experience but requires the following steps:
 1. Please install the latest version of [Python](https://www.python.org/downloads/)
-2. Please install the latest version of PyGame by typing the following into your console: `python3 -m pip install pygame`
+2. Please use the following command to check whether pip is installed: `python -m pip --version`.
+If not, navigate to [Pip](https://pip.pypa.io/en/stable/installing/) and complete the installation process.
+Otherwise, please install the latest version of PyGame by typing the following into your console: `python3 -m pip install pygame` .
 If you have trouble installing PyGame, please visit PyGame's [Getting Started](https://www.pygame.org/wiki/GettingStarted) page.
-3. Download the Minesweeper files onto your desktop.
+3. On GitHub, click the `Code` button in the Minesweeper repository.
+Download the zip files to your desktop.
 4. Open up your console and change directories to the Minesweeper file folder.
 5. Type `python3 Minesweeper.py` into the console and begin playing.